USS Thornback: TCG Uluçalireis (S 338)

 Placed in a reduced manning status on 14 April 1971, the ship was turned over to the Turkish Navy on 1 July 1971 and renamed TCG Uluçalireis (S 338) for the Ottoman admiral Uluç Ali Reis.
 Decommissioned from the United States Navy on that same date, she was later struck from the Naval Vessel Register on 1 August 1973.
 In 2000, she was decommissioned after 28 years of service in the Turkish Navy.
 Handed over to the Rahmi M. Koç Museum, she can be visited at her moorings in Golden Horn in Istanbul.

 As of January 2024, she has been moved to the Gölcük Naval Shipyard and is undergoing renovations and maintanace.
-On 7 February, she was seen in Kocaeli Province alongside TCG Piri Reis the first vessel of Reis-class submarine.
+On 7 February, she was seen in Kocaeli Province alongside TCG Piri Reis (S 330) the first vessel of Reis-class submarine.